CapnDev-Git/CapnDev-Git/README.md

 - A [chess engine](https://github.com/CapnDev-Git/Chess-Engine-GML) in GameMaker:Studio-2 in **GML**
 - [Advent of Code](https://github.com/CapnDev-Git/AdventOfCode) participations
-- Bot to mute machine's sound when an ad is playing on Spotify (firs time using API & web requests)
+- Bot to mute machine's sound when an ad is playing on Spotify (first time using API & web requests)
 - [Poker engine](https://github.com/CapnDev-Git/PokerAI) playable in console with in-game statistics in **C#**

 ### 📊 Stats